 Be forewarned: Aztec grass spreads rampantly and can become invasive if it likes your climate.

-But how does one care for black mondo grass?
+But how does one practice proper black mondo grass care?
 How drought-tolerant is it, really, and what’s the best soil blend?
 Let’s talk about that!

 Light & Temperature

-Full sun to partial shade is what’s recommended, but it should be a “cool sun” condition.
+Full sun to partial shade is what’s recommended for black mondo grass, but it should be a “cool full sun” condition.
 If you’re in a hot, desert-like climate, afternoon shade is preferable.
+Too much full sun or direct sunlight in extreme heat can damage the tender leaves.

 Water & Humidity

-During the first year after planting, water a bit more regularly.
+During the first year after planting, water black mondo grass a bit more regularly.
 After it’s established, it can tolerate the occasional dry period.
 But it does still prefer even moisture levels.

-A mulch can help maintain the moisture.
+A mulch can help maintain the moisture of the soil around black mondo grass.
+Those in direct sunlight will thank you.
 Opt for something which sets off the look of the grass-like leaves well, like a contrasting wood chip.

-Humus-rich, slightly-acidic soil which is well-draining is best for your mondo grass.
+Humus-rich, slightly-acidic well-draining soil is best for your black mondo grass.
 Aim for a pH range between 5.5 and 6.5 for best growth.
-Avoid clay-like soils when possible, as these are too hard for the roots to easily penetrate.
+Avoid clay-like soils when possible, as these are too hard for the roots to penetrate easily.

 Excess water needs to drain away to prevent root damage.
-Avoid muddy conditions!
+Avoid muddy conditions, especially in hot climates!

-Fertilizing should be rare for this plant.
-A spring application of compost around the plant’s base should be more than enough to feed it.
+Fertilizing black mondo grass with a balanced fertilizer should be rare.
+A spring application of compost around the plant’s base should be more than enough to feed it and support the plant’s health.

-Remove a large clump of mondo from the soil, being careful to not harm its fibrous root system.
+Remove a large clump of black mondo grass from the soil, being careful to not harm its fibrous root system.
 Dust off excess soil.
-Using your hands, separate off smaller clumps, each with their own roots and leaves.
+Using your hands, separate off smaller clumps, each with its own roots and leaves.

-Once separated, you can replant at 4″ intervals to provide a good cover.
+Once separated, you can plant black mondo grass at 4″ intervals to provide a good cover.
+Carry out mass planting of large quantities of plugs and you’ll have an entire garden of the stuff.

-You can grow mondo grass from seed, but it is time-intensive.
+You can grow black mondo grass from seed contained within its purple berries, but it is time-intensive.
 Black mondo seed has a low germination rate.
-It’s also slow to germinate, and can take anywhere from 30-150 days.
+It’s also slow to germinate and can take anywhere from 30-150 days.
 Since it’s a slow-growing plant, preparing enough starts for a ground cover takes a while!

-Some sources have suggested mowing your mondo.
+Some sources have suggested mowing your black mondo grass.
 Please don’t do that.
 It can take months to years to recover.

 This plant seldom, if ever, needs pruning.
 Instead, remove dead or disfigured leaves as necessary.
 Pruning is wholly cosmetic.

-As long as it’s given the right conditions, your plants will thrive.
+As long as it’s given the right conditions, your black mondo grass plants will thrive.
 But what if they’re not performing right?
-Let’s troubleshoot.
+Now that we’ve talked about black mondo grass care let’s troubleshoot.

 Growing Problems And Diseases

-The biggest problem you’re likely to face is root rot, particularly pythium root rots.
-This fungal rot can develop when soil is too moist, causing yellowing and browning of leaves.
-If not treated, it can lead to plant death.
+The biggest problem you’re likely to face – especially in mass planting areas – is pythium root rots.
+This fungal rot can develop when the soil is too moist, causing yellowing and browning of the plant’s leaves.
+If not treated, it can lead to black mondo grass plant death.

 Treatment of root rot should begin by reducing your watering regimen.
 Apply a biological fungicide like Serenade Garden Disease Control per the manufacturer’s recommendation.
 Bacillus subtilis, the active ingredient in Serenade, helps control and prevent pythium.

-Underwatering can cause plant wilting.
+Underwatering can cause black mondo grass plant wilting.
+Plants in direct sunlight are more susceptible.
 If the soil is dry more than an inch below the surface, it’s time to water.
-Consider adding mulch to slow evaporation of soil moisture.
+Consider adding mulch to slow the evaporation of soil moisture, especially in zones with extreme heat.

 Avoid excessive pruning, as the plant grows quite slowly.
 Too much pruning will make it look less appealing.

-But there’s two that don’t, both related: snails and slugs.
-These can chew holes in leaves, or gnaw the leaves right off.
+But there are two that don’t, both related: snails and slugs.
+These can chew holes in leaves or gnaw the leaves right off your gorgeous black mondo grass.
 An application of an organic snail bait like Garden Safe Slug & Snail Bait is a good choice.
 This bait lures them away from plants and kills them off.

 Frequently Asked Questions